Martineau family: National and international interests

 The intermarried Martineau and Lupton clan counted many aldermen and lord mayors, in both Birmingham and Leeds respectively, amongst their kin.
 Their Unitarian faith and Liberal (Unionist) political beliefs resulted in their combined commitment to many national concerns.
-For example, Sir Raymond Unwin's concept of the garden suburb greatly interested Robert Francis Martineau and his cousin, Francis Martineau Lupton.
+For example, in the early 20th century, Sir Raymond Unwin's concept of the garden suburb greatly interested Robert Francis Martineau and his second cousin, Francis Martineau Lupton, both of whom were Aldermen.

 International issues were also of great concern to the family; Robert Francis Martineau welcomed the abolitionist William Lloyd Garrison to his home when the American visited Birmingham on 7 July 1877 and two days later, Martineau's relative, Joseph Lupton, had Garrison as a guest at his Leeds house from 9–15 July.

 Lord Mayors of Birmingham

 Members included five generations, father to son, of Mayors or Lord Mayors of Birmingham: